AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 8. Deploy the DBP

 The extended install command configures the hostnames, URLs and memory requirements needed to run in Docker for Desktop.
-It also configures the time for initiating the kubernetes probes to test if a serivce is available.
+It also configures the time for initiating the kubernetes probes to test if a service is available.

 ```bash
 helm install alfresco-incubator/alfresco-dbp \